Overview

 Your Growing Uterus

 As your baby grows and your uterus expands, it can put additional pressure on your lungs and other organs.
 Your growing uterus pushes up on your diaphragm, the muscle below your lungs.
 You may find yourself short of breath and getting winded quickly.
 Sitting or standing with good posture can give your lungs more room to expand.
-If you are out of breath on walks or when exercising, slow down and take it easy.
+If you are out of breath on walks or exercising, slow down and take it easy.

 Swelling and Edema

 You may notice your ankles and feet swelling more in the third trimester.
 The medical term for this is edema.
 The leading cause is your growing uterus putting pressure on the veins that return blood from your feet and legs.
 This swelling in your legs, arms, or hands can pressure your nerves, causing tingling or numbness.
-To reduce swelling, frequently prop up your legs and try to avoid sitting with your legs crossed.
+To reduce swelling, frequently prop up your legs and avoid sitting with your legs crossed.
 If you are at a job requiring you to stand for long periods, try to move around often and ask for a seat if you are uncomfortable.
 For more information on swelling and edema, see this episode.

 Spider Veins and Varicose Veins